Noah Williamson

-Noah Williamson (born April 18, 2002), also known as Noa Daniels Viljamsons, is a Latvian college basketball player for the Alabama Crimson Tide of the Southeastern Conference.
-He formerly played for the Bucknell Bison.
+Noah Williamson (born April 18, 2002), also known as Noa Daniels Viljamsons, is a Latvian basketball player.
+He played college basketball for the Bucknell Bison and Alabama Crimson Tide.

 High school career

 Williamson played at St. Thomas More School.
 He committed to play college basketball at Bucknell.

 College career

 Williamson played sparingly as a freshman at Bucknell.
 He had a breakout season as a sophomore, averaging 12.3 points and 6.4 rebounds per game while shooting 49.5 percent from the field.
 Williamson was named to the Third Team All-Patriot League as well as the All-Tournament Team.
 As a junior, Williamson averaged 17.6 points and 7.6 rebounds per game, helping the Bison finish 18-15.
 He was named Patriot League Player of the Year as well as First Team All-Patriot League as well as the Defensive Team.

 Following the season, Williamson entered the transfer portal, ultimately landing with the Alabama Crimson Tide.